Mukesh9092/nodejs-runtime/README.md

  * Decide which revision(s) that should receive traffic.
  * Hit the public URL.

+_Note that the examples use `example.com` as the host for your ingress._

 ## Chosing a runtime

 Given that your function is a piece of code, possibly importing other pieces and libraries,